The Next-Gen of Storage Virtualization for Modern Cloud Computing

 Mar 13th, 2024 | 5 min read

-Storage virtualization, as a concept, has been around about 60 years now.
-However, it became more prominent and practical with the advancement of computing technologies in the late 1990s and early 2000s, in particular with the emergence of storage area networks (SANs) and network-attached storage (NAS).
-As these systems became more prevalent, storage virtualization technologies started to take advantage of these architectures, offering more scalable and flexible solutions for managing your storage resources.
+Storage virtualization, as a concept, has been around for about 60 years now.
+However, it became more prominent and practical with the advancement of computing technologies in the late 1990s and early 2000s, particularly with the emergence of storage area networks (SANs) and network-attached storage (NAS).
+As these systems became more prevalent, storage virtualization technologies took advantage of these architectures, offering more scalable and flexible solutions for managing your storage resources.

 Storage Virtualization Architectures

 The idea of storage virtualization abstracts away the physical storage resources from the logical view presented to users or applications.
 This abstraction allows for more efficient management of storage resources in terms of time and resources.
-The separation enables pooling of multiple physical storage devices into a single logical storage pool.
-Furthermore, different types of disks can be used to tier data from faster, but more expensive storage backends, to slower, but cheaper ones, hence optimizing cost and performance.
-Providing the user with a logical (or virtual) device, all complexities are hidden, providing the client with heterogeneous storage.
+The separation enables the pooling of multiple physical storage devices into a single logical storage pool.
+Furthermore, different types of disks can be used to tier data from faster but more expensive storage backends to slower but cheaper ones, optimizing cost and performance.
+All complexities are hidden by providing the user with a logical (or virtual) device, providing the client with heterogeneous storage.

-On top of the physical resource management, additional features help improve the storage efficiency utilizing deduplication and compression, as well as providing features like thin provisioning, data migration, and replication without the need for direct interaction with underlying hardware.
+In addition to physical resource management, additional features help improve storage efficiency by utilizing deduplication and compression.
+This architecture provides features like thin provisioning, data migration, and replication without requiring direct interaction with the underlying hardware.

-Storage virtualization architectures provide built-in high-availability, as well as redundancy and fault tolerance by integrating solutions such as disk mirroring, checksums, transaction support, and other durability features.
-Therefore, those systems easily mitigate the loss of one or more backing storage devices and provide the necessary integrity for enterprise level data storages.
+Storage virtualization architectures integrate solutions such as disk mirroring, checksums, transaction support, and other durability features to provide built-in high availability, redundancy, and fault tolerance.
+Therefore, those systems easily mitigate the loss of one or more backing storage devices and provide the necessary integrity for enterprise-level data storage.

-Today, storage virtualization is a fundamental component of modern storage infrastructures, with various technologies such as software-defined storage (SDS), virtual storage appliances (VSAs), and storage hypervisors, enabling organizations to achieve greater agility, scalability, and efficiency in managing their storage environments.
+Today, storage virtualization is a fundamental component of modern storage infrastructures.
+They include various technologies, such as software-defined storage (SDS), virtual storage appliances (VSAs), and storage hypervisors.
+Accordingly, this enables organizations to achieve greater agility, scalability, and efficiency in managing their storage environments.

 Storage in the Cloud Age

-With the emergence of cloud environments, as well as companies redesigning their existing services or building newer architectures, requirements for storage also shifted to the cloud, losing many beloved features along the way.
+With the emergence of cloud environments and companies redesigning their existing services or building newer architectures, storage requirements have also shifted to the cloud, resulting in the loss of many beloved features.

-When consuming storage-as-a-service, such as Amazon EBS, we can take advantage of some of the storage virtualization concepts, while there are also limitations on the existing cloud storage services we have to live with.
+When consuming storage-as-a-service, such as Amazon EBS, we can take advantage of some storage virtualization concepts.
+At the same time, we also have to live with limitations on the existing cloud storage services.

 Storage Virtualization and the Cloud Future

-Moving to the cloud robbed us of the possibility to combine the features we wanted, and have to settle on what is provided by the cloud provider.
-At simplyblock we strongly believe that this is not the way it should be.
+Moving to the cloud robbed us of the possibility of combining the wanted features, and we had to settle on what the cloud provider provides.
+At simplyblock, we strongly believe this is not how it should be.
 People should have the freedom of choice they’ve known with their SAN and NAS storage solutions.
-Our industry doesn’t need to take a step back, but move forward.
+Our industry doesn’t need to step back but move forward.

 That said, at simplyblock, we take the fundamental ideas and concepts of storage virtualization and adapt them to achieve the next level of cloud computing.
 We transparently combine the different advantages of cloud storage types and provide a single logical device.
-This device is exposed as the most common industry interface for fast storage, NVMe (over TCP).
+Simplyblock exposes the device over the most common industry interface for fast storage, NVMe (over TCP).
 A stack that is readily available on all modern Linux and Windows servers.

-With this approach, you can combine the cost efficiency and reliability of object storage, with the convenience and performance of networked storage.
+With this approach, you can combine the cost efficiency and reliability of object storage with the convenience and performance of networked storage.
 You can even utilize the ultra-low latency of your local storage.
 All storage is transparently tiered and moved between the layers.
-A common set of data services, such as thin provisioning, instant snapshots, instant cloning, replication, cyber-security features and deduplication, are available across all of them.
+A common set of data services, such as thin provisioning, instant snapshots, instant cloning, replication, cyber-security features, and deduplication, are available across all.

-This way we make the best of the latest generation of high-end data center storage systems and architectures and make them available to you, the way you need them.
-Fully configurable.
+This way, we make the best of the latest generation of high-end data center storage systems and architectures and make them available to you, the way you need them.
+They are fully configurable.

 The Future is now

-At simplyblock we already build the future.
-We believe that the freedom to combine storage requirements according to your needs is the primary concern to start with.
-Unfortunately, cloud providers have a different agenda, trying to build a solution that works for as many as possible, but also helping the cloud provider’s financial business side.
+At simplyblock, we already build the future.
+We believe the primary concern is the freedom to combine storage requirements according to your needs.
+Unfortunately, cloud providers have a different agenda.
+They try to build a solution that works for as many as possible.
+On the other side, they help the cloud provider’s financial business side.

-Anyhow, the technology is available and can be used today.
-No need to wait for tomorrow.
+Anyway, the technology is available and can be used today.
+There is no need to wait for tomorrow.
 The future is now.